Arakkal kingdom: Origins

-Perumal's nephew Mabeli was an Arayankulangara Nair, and hence the Nair matrilineal system is observed by the Arakkal royal family.
+Perumal's nephew Mabeli was an Arayankulangara Nair, and hence the matrilineal system is observed by the Arakkal royal family.
 His wife was the daughter of Kolathiri, and they later came to be known as Arakkal Beevi.
 Muhammad Ali continued in the service of the Kolathiris even after his conversion, and his successors known as the Mammali Kidavus were the hereditary Padanairs of the Kolathiri.
 Around this time, many Muslim merchant families became financially influential in the Malabar region.
 When the Arakkal family took control of Laccadives, they achieved near-royal status.

-Another legend is that the daughter of Chirakkal Raja began to drown while bathing in the Chirakkal kulam (pond).
-Her friends cried and shouted but were unable to rescue her.
-Muhammad Ali heard the shouting and came to find out what was wrong.
-He recognized the girl drowning in the pond as the princess, but was hesitant about saving her because of untouchability and if a lower-caste person touched an upper-caste person it was considered a sin, possibly punishable by death.
-However, he rescued her and gave her his dhoti to cover the princess.
-When the news reached the Chirakkal Raja, he called his daughter and Muhammad Ali.
-At that time, if a man gave a pudava (a long cloth used for covering the body) to an unmarried woman, they were considered married.
-The scholars of the court told the Raja that since his daughter was touched by a Muslim, she was no longer allowed to enter the palace.
-However, the man had given her his pudava so she was married to him as well.
-As per the custom the Raja had no other choice but to give his daughter to Muhammad Ali.
-The area given to Muhammad Ali was known as Arakkal and his family was called the Arakkal family.

-The British Military was very eager to make Dharmadam as their base and built a fort there.
+The British military was very eager to make Dharmadam as their base and built a fort there.
 This small island village was strategically more secure than any surrounding place as it is a hilly island, however, it was governed by Arakkal kingdom, being the first Ali Raja's hometown.
 Arakkal kingdom was so powerful at that time as an ally of Mysore, even to defy the British.
 British East India Company was not allowed by the Arakkal kingdom to build a military garrison in Dharmadam.
 So they were forced to build their base in Thalassery where there was a strong presence of French forces stationed few kilometers away in Mahé.

 Location

-The palace is three kilometers from Kannur, Kerala, India, in what is now called Kannur town.
+The palace is three kilometers from Kannur, Kerala, in what is now called Kannur town.
 The Arakkal family was the only Muslim royal family in Kerala.

 Ali Rajas and Arakkal Beevis

-The Arakkal family followed a matriarchal system of descent: the eldest member of the family, whether male or female, became its head and ruler.
-While male rulers were called Ali Rajah, female rulers were known as Arakkal Beevis.
+The Arakkal family followed a matrilineal system of descent: the eldest member of the family, whether male or female, became its head and ruler.
+While male rulers were called Adi Rajas, female rulers were known as Arakkal Beevis.